webuild-consortium/wp4-trust-group/task1-use-cases/subtask1-1-onboarding/relying_party_onboarding.md

 - [Regulation (EU) 2025/848, Annex V "Requirements for wallet-relying party registration certificates referred to in Article 8"](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202500848#anx_IV:~:text=Requirements%20for%20wallet%2Drelying%20party%20registration%20certificates%20referred%20to%20in%20Article%C2%A08)
     - 3. wallet-relying party registration certificate policy and certificate practice statement applicable to the provisioning of wallet-relying party registration certificates [...] shall include:
         - (i) The provider of wallet-relying party registration certificates **logs all wallet-relying party registration certificates they have issued**;
-        - (j) the obligation for the wallet-relying party registration certificates:
+        - (j) The obligation for the wallet-relying party registration certificates:
             -    to include the location where the validation data of the advanced electronic signature or advanced electronic seal for the certificate used to sign or seal the registration certificate is available, for the entire trust chain to be built up to the **expected trust anchor**;
             - to include a machine-readable **reference to the applicable certificate policy and certificate practice statement**;
             - to include the **information** referred to in Annex I, points 1, 2, 3, 5, 6 and 8, 9, 10, 11, 12, 13, 14 and 15;